Equivariant log-concavity and equivariant K\"ahler packages

 Assume $H^{\text {odd }}=0$ or $H^{\text {even }}=0$ and that $L$ is a Lefschetz operator satisfying hard Lefschetz.
 We say that $(H,\langle-,-\rangle, L)$ satisfies \emph{Hodge--Riemann bilinear relations} (HR) if the restriction of the Lefschetz form to the primitive subspace

 is $(-1)^{i}$-definite, where $m$ denotes the most negative integer such that $H^{m} \neq 0$.
 If $(H,\langle-,-\rangle, L)$ satisfies Hodge--Riemann bilinear relations, then in particular, each Lefschetz form is non-degenerate and $L$ satisfies hard Lefschetz.
-By (\ref{pride}) and (\ref{isome}), Hodge--Riemann bilinear relations predict that the mixed signature of the Lefschetz forms is coming from some definiteness on each primitive subspace and can be expressed in terms of the Betti numbers of $H$.
+By \eqref{pride} and \eqref{isome}, Hodge--Riemann bilinear relations predict that the mixed signature of the Lefschetz forms is coming from some definiteness on each primitive subspace and can be expressed in terms of the Betti numbers of $H$.

-We note that in the work mentioned in paragraph 2 of the introduction, the log-concave property is regarded as a numerical shadow of Hodge--Riemann bilinear relations by interpreting the “Betti numbers” as some “intersection numbers”.
+We note that in the work \cites{adiprasito2018hodge,branden2020lorentzian,huh2012milnor} mentioned in paragraph 2 of the introduction, the log-concave property is regarded as a numerical shadow of Hodge--Riemann bilinear relations by interpreting the “Betti numbers” in their context (for example, the Betti numbers of the Orlik-Solomon algebra) as some “intersection numbers”.
 But we think that “Betti numbers=intersection numbers” is a miracle, and one purpose of this paper is to provide a different perspective on the (equivariant) log-concave property.